-What is interesting to see in this chart is that U.S. gold scrap supply in 2016 (58.7 metric tons) is nearly two and a half times less than it was in 2010 (143 metric tons) while the gold price was even higher.
+What is interesting to see in this chart is that the U.S. gold scrap supply in 2016 (58.7 metric tons) is nearly two and a half times less than it was in 2010 (143 metric tons) while the gold price was even higher.
 Thus, Americans pawned off a great deal more gold in 2010 when the price was lower at $1,225 compared to $1,267 in 2016.
-Which means, the U.S. gold scrap supply market is drying up.
+This means the U.S. gold scrap supply market is drying up.

 This can be more clearly seen in the following chart below: